Eazel: History

 Eazel's flagship product is the Nautilus file manager for the GNOME desktop environment.
 In this, the company faced several simultaneous challenges: creating a lot of intricate user-facing software from scratch or from existing code which must target all the disparate Linux environment versions; integrating a corporate personality into the existing and outspoken volunteer community of the GNOME desktop environment; building upon a very small nascent market of Linux desktop users among an already widely served and monopolized desktop computing market; and monetizing free software for individual consumers by creating essential business services.
 In other words, Eazel sought to switch a groundswell of users from Macintosh and Windows to a new and immature system that free software users would want to pay for.
 Of the two predominant free desktop environments for Linux, the choice to target GNOME instead of KDE was made largely because of the questionable legality of the Qt license upon which KDE was based.

 In December 2000, Dell invested a "substantial stake" in Eazel and committed to preloading Nautilus on its Linux-based desktop and laptop systems, while Eazel preannounced its core business services which were woven directly into the free Nautilus application.
 Described as the "network user experience", those services are the Software Catalog to aid users in locating and installing applications, and Eazel Online Storage for easily storing and browsing files via their desktop or web browser.

 The company failed to successfully monetize, or to secure more funding before venture capital ran out, and the technology market changed drastically in the two years of the company's lifespan.
 On March 13, 2001, Eazel simultaneously launched the first release of Nautilus (version 1.0), and laid off most of its 75 employees in an attempt to secure funding in its final few months.
 The company attempted to sell its core development group but ceased operations on May 15, 2001.

 Hertzfeld arranged a meeting with Steve Jobs and most of Apple's high level management.
-In June 2001, most of Eazel's final roster of senior engineers joined Apple's Safari team, including Bud Tribble, Don Melton, Darin Adler, John Sullivan, Ken Kocienda, and Maciej Stachowiak.
+In June 2001, most of Eazel's final roster of senior engineers joined Apple's Safari team, including Bud Tribble, Lisa Melton, Darin Adler, John Sullivan, Ken Kocienda, and Maciej Stachowiak.

 Legacy

-Received positively, the Nautilus file manager was incorporated into GNOME since GNOME version 1.4.
+The Nautilus file manager was received positively, and has been incorporated into GNOME since GNOME version 1.4.
 GNOME has renamed Nautilus to Files and now refers to some of Eazel's early concept of "network user experience" as "cloud storage", which is provisioned by a variety of sources including the complimentary Google Drive.
-Files is continuously maintained by the free software movement as a centerpiece of the free Linux-based desktop environment.
+Files is continuously maintained by the free software movement as a centerpiece of some free Linux-based desktop environments.